- Written by Dr.Mehmet Demircioglu

 Look once in steady light and then stop touching the area.
 Repeated checking, pressing, or rubbing only irritates the skin and makes anxiety worse.
 Check whether both eyes open normally, vision is unchanged, swelling is improving rather than worsening, pain is not severe, skin is not hot, and there is no pus, bad smell, fever, or fresh bleeding.

 If none of those warning signs are present and the bruise is slowly changing color, the usual response is watchful observation and following the clinic’s recovery instructions.
-If you are taking aspirin, anticoagulants, anti-inflammatory medicine, or supplements that affect bleeding, include that information in the message to the clinic because medicine changes the interpretation.
+If you are taking aspirin, anticoagulants, ibuprofen, or supplements that affect bleeding, include that information in the message to the clinic because medicine changes the interpretation.

 Photos help when they are useful.
 Take one photo from a normal face distance and one closer photo.
 A very close image alone can make mild discoloration look more dramatic than it is.
 Send the surgery date, the day of recovery, medicine taken, whether there was any bleeding, and whether vision or pain has changed.